(She/Her)

-In our first session, we'll spend time simply getting to know each other and talking about what brings you here.
-There’s no pressure to say more than you feel ready to.
-My priority is creating a safe, welcoming environment where your experiences are validated, and your questions are honored.
+In our first session, we'll spend time getting to know each other and talking about what brings you to therapy at this particular time.
+There’s no pressure to say more than you feel ready to share.
+My priority is creating a safe, welcoming environment where your experiences are validated, and your questions are honored without any judgment or need to get it "right".

 I take a trauma-informed approach to therapy, recognizing how past experiences shape emotions, relationships, and coping patterns.
 I believe healing isn’t always about changing or fixing—it’s about letting go of what no longer serves you and reconnecting with your most authentic self.
 My role is to walk alongside you in this process, helping you recognize your own strength, wisdom, and capacity for growth so that you can move forward with a greater sense of trust in yourself.